Sean Parnell: 2014 campaign

 Parnell ran for re-election in 2014.
 Former Republican Bill Walker challenged Parnell as an independent politician, and merged his campaign with Democratic Party gubernatorial nominee Byron Mallott, who became Walker's running mate as an independent.
 Parnell conceded the election to Bill Walker on November 15, 2014.

 Parnell drew criticism during his re-election campaign over his support of billions in tax reductions for the petrochemical industry as well scandals regarding accusations of coverups of sexual abuse scandals, cronyism, corruption and whistleblower suppression, within the Alaska National Guard.

 Out of 19 incumbent Republican governors running for re-election, Parnell and Pennsylvania's Tom Corbett were the only ones who lost the 2014 elections.

+Tenure

+Parnell launched the "Choose Respect" initiative in 2010 to combat the high rates of domestic violence and sexual assault in Alaska.
+Recognizing the severe impact of these issues, Parnell's campaign focused on raising awareness, improving law enforcement and prosecution, and enhancing support for survivors through education and prevention programs.
+The initiative gained significant support, with annual events like marches, rallies, and vigils held across the state to promote respect and solidarity against violence.
+By 2012, over 100 communities were participating in these events, demonstrating widespread commitment to the cause.

+University of Alaska Anchorage Chancellor

+Parnell was appointed Chancellor of the University of Alaska Anchorage in 2021 and steered UAA through the aftermath of the COVID pandemic.
+Parnell focused on college affordability, student success, and positioning UAA as a trusted community partner.

+He expanded the Chancellor’s Cabinet to include governance leaders, a community campus representative and additional representation from Student Affairs and Academic Affairs to enhance decision-making transparency and improve two-way communication with university leadership.

+University of Alaska President Pat Pitney credited Parnell for his focus on UAA affordability and accessibility, keeping UAA’s tuition rates flat between Fall 2021 and Spring of 2025.
+During his tenure, enrollment grew and student retention improved, with student headcount up for seven straight semesters and retention at its highest mark in 9 years, reversing a decade of decline.
+Parnell also obtained the papers of Senator Ted Stevens, valuable Alaska history in support of the Alaska Leaders Archive.

+Parnell retired as Chancellor on May 16, 2025.

 Personal life

 Parnell married his college girlfriend Sandy in 1987; the couple then returned to Anchorage where Parnell began practicing law.
 The Parnells' daughters, Grace and Rachel, were born and raised in Anchorage.

 Grace is a professional photographer and Rachel is a university student pursuing a history degree.

 In October 2015, Parnell and his wife Sandy, moved to Palmer, Alaska.
 He returned to working as an attorney in private practice and opened a law firm, specializing in business law, contracts, and real estate.

+In his retirement, Parnell plans to spend more time with family and friends, and to continue coaching Alaska's emerging leaders.